-Gary Thomas talks to Victor Rosenberg, CEO of Tropiglas Technologies, regarding new innovations in building energy efficiency in a new ‘Insights from Industry’ article.
+In this interview, AZoCleanTech talks to Victor Rosenberg, CEO of Tropiglas Technologies, regarding new innovations in building energy efficiency with energy efficient glass.

 No other BIPV glazing product has yet commercially delivered a normal looking clear window that generates power to the above-mentioned industries (as well as other Speciality Industries), and so we are very keen to be able to offer this product.

 Could you please give a brief overview of Tropiglas?